New York Liberty vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

 Liberty Season Stats

-- The Liberty have a top-five defense this year, ranking second-best in the league with 76.3 points allowed per game.
-On offense, they rank ninth with 80.0 points scored per contest.
+- The Liberty have been led by their offense, as they rank third-best in the WNBA by tallying 86 points per game.
+They rank fourth in the league in points allowed (79.3 per contest).

-- With 34.5 rebounds allowed per game, New York is third-best in the league.
-It ranks sixth in the league by averaging 36.0 boards per contest.
+- New York is allowing 34.8 rebounds per game this year (fourth-ranked in WNBA), but it has provided a lift by grabbing 36.4 rebounds per contest (second-best).

-- The Liberty have been one of the best teams in the league when it comes to assists, as they are collecting 23.7 per game (best in WNBA).
+- The Liberty have been one of the best teams in the league in terms of assists, as they are delivering 24.5 per game (best in WNBA).

-- While New York ranks in the bottom five in the WNBA in turnovers per game with 15.0 (second-worst), it ranks ninth in the league with 12.2 forced turnovers per contest.
+- New York ranks ninth in the WNBA at 13.9 turnovers per contest, but it is forcing 11.8 turnovers per game, which ranks third-worst in the league.

-- The Liberty rank best in the WNBA by sinking 9.0 threes per game.
-In terms of three-point percentage, they rank seventh in the league at 34.4%.
+- In terms of three-point shooting, it's been a dominant stretch for the Liberty, who are sinking 10.1 treys per game (best in WNBA) and shooting 37.7% from downtown (best).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.